 Whenever you’re out and about, stay off your phone and pay attention to what’s going on around you.
 One of the greatest ways to hone our situational awareness is by people watching.
 Take a seat at the park or just in your vehicle and observe everything going on.

 In general, be aware of what’s going on around you, take note of any anomalies and pay attention to any potential exits.

 #10 – Sleep

 This may sound funny as a ‘daily task to stay SHTF ready,’ but so many people neglect sleep.
 By neglecting sleep, you’re neglecting the chance for your mind and body to recharge.
-Lack of sleep effects every part of your mind and body.
-It’ll effect your mood and more specifically, make you extremely cranky.
-It could effect your weight as you may be reaching for more ‘comfort’ foods.
+Lack of sleep affects every part of your mind and body.
+It’ll affect your mood and more specifically, make you extremely cranky.
+It could affect your weight as you may be reaching for more ‘comfort’ foods.